mavlink/qgc-user-guide/en/FlyView/FlyView.md

 It is possible to resize the video switcher.
-First click on its top-left corner.
+First press on its top-left corner.
 Resize the window by dragging the icon in the top right corner, and hide it with the icon in the lower left.

 ![Video Pop](../../assets/fly/video_pop.jpg)